Akshith2307/Spotify-Dashboard/README.md

 ## 📬 Maestro's Contact

-For inquiries, ovations, or encores,mailto:mgakshith@gmail.com.
+If you have any questions, ovations, or encores, please mail to: mgakshith@gmail.com.

 ## 👏 Encore